aragon/hack/docs/guides-buidler-migration.md

 This guide aims to describe the basic steps needed to migrate an Aragon app from the [aragonCLI](https://github.com/aragon/aragon-cli) to the new [Buidler plugin](https://blog.aragon.one/buidler-plugin).
 This new Aragon tool offers a more user-friendly and stable developer experience.
 You can learn more about the Buidler plugin [here](https://github.com/aragon/buidler-aragon).

-For this tutorial, we will use the standard [react boilerplate](https://github.com/aragon/aragon-react-boilerplate) source code as our starting point.
+For this tutorial, we will use the original [react boilerplate for aragonCLI](https://github.com/aragon/aragon-react-boilerplate/tree/react-with-cli) source code as our starting point.
 This guide assumes that you have a general understanding of the Aragon stack.

 ## 1. Install dependencies